 Figure 2: Model of the dynamics of neurogenesis.
 Boxes indicate cell populations that are in the S-phase of cell division; circles indicate cell populations that are not.
 In this model we differentiate only four cell types, only the first three of which can actually divide.

 In the end we did not have enough data to sufficiently constrain the model, but the model helped us to get a clear picture of the neurogenesis process and to design new experiments that would provide enough data.
-The project entered a second phase when this additional data was available, see Regulation of adult neurogenesis in the hippocampus II.
+The project entered a second phase when this additional data was available, see Dynamics of adult neurogenesis in the hippocampus II.